PhaserEditor2D/phaser3-chains/README.md

 [Phaser Chains](https://phasereditor2d.com/chains) is a tool to browse the Phaser API and examples.
 It is not the common navigator that presents the data as a tree of elements.

-For each Phaser API element we create a line of code (chain) with a particular format, so you will perform a search on all these lines and use the format to extract the information you are looking for.
+For each Phaser API element we create a line of code (chain) with a particular pattern, so you will perform a search on all these lines and use the pattern to extract the information you are looking for.

+We can say there are two type of API chains, a pure API element, like `Phaser.GameObjects.GameObjectFactory.sprite(..)`, and a "chained" element, like `Phaser.Scene.add.sprite(...)`.
+Both expressions point to the same API element.
+Note the chaining element is the "innovation" here, and allows to discover the API quickly.

 Let's see an example:

-You know the Phaser API allows to write lot of "chaining code", and you can add objects to a scene in this way: `this.add.sprite(...)`.
+You know you can add objects to a scene in this way: `this.add.sprite(...)`, chaining properties and methods.
 That's ok, but know you want to know all the kind of objects you can add to the scene in the same way, so you write the query:

 ```
 this.add (